-Issue / theme Comments Likes and dislikes Local people like living in the area and environmental factors 'peace and quiet', 'environment' and 'clean and tidy' are most significant in drawing people to the area.
-There is a high degree of
+Issue / theme Comments Likes and dislikes Local people like living in the area and environmental factors 'peace and quiet', 'environment' and 'clean and tidy' are most

-Issue / theme Comments consensus over key issues for the future with the most significant being the protection of existing community facilities, protect the rural character, improving road safety and improvement of roads, pavements and footpaths.
+Issue / theme Comments significant in drawing people to the area.
+There is a high degree of consensus over key issues for the future with the most significant being the protection of existing community facilities, protect the rural character, improving road safety and improvement of roads, pavements and footpaths.
 Housing Delivering the minimum housing requirement of 24 new homes was regarded as 'about right' by the great majority of responses.
 There were divided views on how this should be accommodated but a strategy of infilling and 2-3 medium sized sites on the edge of the settlement of Bredenbury was the most popular of the options.
 The community has a strong preference for small and medium sized houses with owner occupied and a range of affordable housing types to meet local needs the most popular tenures.
 Environment and Local Character There is strong consensus on what are the key elements that make up the character of the area and with views, trees and hedgerows and wildlife identified as being particularly significant.
 There is a preference for new development to be based on a sound understanding of the character of the area, but acceptance of the value of contemporary designs and materials.
 Utilities and services Roads, the Village School, mobile phone coverage, broadband and pavements identified as the priorities for improvement and investment.
 Traffic and Transport The speed of traffic through the settlement of Bredenbury was recognised as a cause for concern by residents across the whole of the area.
 A wide range of measures were identified to address this issue with reducing the speed limit and a 30mph speed limit near to the School a very high priority.
 Community facilities The focus should be on the protection and enhancement of existing assets - the priorities being the Village School, dedicated car parking for the Church and Village Hall, modernisation of the Village Hall and the preservation of the Village Pub.
+Employment, agriculture and business Additional units should be provided for a range of employment activity including leisure and tourism and light industry.